June 2022

 Actions

 Repair of the building's roof, ceilings, openings and paintings.
-These works were carried out by craftsmen from the city of Bama.
+This work was carried out by craftsmen from the city of Bama.

 Results

-The renovation of the classroom was completed in August 2020.
+The renovation of the class was completed in August 2020.
 It welcomed students at the start of the school year and made it possible to reduce the number of students per class.

 July 2020

-In response to the Coronavirus epidemic, the ADVK mobilized and responded to a special Covid-19 call for projects to Agence Micro Projet.
+Faced with the Coronavirus epidemic, the ADVK mobilized and responded to a special Covid-19 call for projects from the Agence Micro Projet.

 Goals

-Allow to 1,500 pupîls in the Kou valley to go back to school, by providing them with the material means to protect themselves against the Coronavirus.
+Allow 1,500 schoolchildren from Kou Valley A, E and H schools to return to school, by providing them with the material means to protect themselves against the Coronavirus.

-With the start of the lean period, the donation of food to the Association of Educating Mothers in charge of the school canteen should make it possible to provide to 1,500 pupils, one meal a day for 4 weeks.
+With the start of the lean season, the donation of food to the Association of Mother Educators in charge of the school canteen should allow to provide 1,500 schoolchildren with one meal per day for 4 weeks.

 Actions

-Purchase of 25 hand-made handwashes for the 20 classes of the 3 schools and the offices of the educational staff from craftsmen and traders in the region.
+Purchase of 25 artisanal hand washbasins for the 20 classes of the 3 schools and the offices of the educational staff from artisans and traders in the region.

-Purchase of 200 blocks of soap and 30 bags of rice of 25 kg (carbohydrates), 14 bags of cowpea (African bean) of 50 kg (proteins) and 10 cans of 5 liters of oil (lipids) from local merchants.
+Purchase of 200 blocks of soap and 30 bags of rice of 25 kg (carbohydrates), 14 bags of cowpea (African bean) of 50 kg (proteins) and 10 cans of 5 liters of oil (lipids) from traders in the commune .

 Results

-A donation ceremony was organized on Wednesday July 1, 2020 with the educational team, the general secretary of the town hall and parents' associations.
+A donation ceremony was organized on Wednesday July 1, 2020 in the presence of the educational team, the secretary general of the town hall and the parents' associations.

-The hand washers have been in operation since this date for CM2 students in examination and will be used for all students from the start of the 2020-21 school year.
+Hand wash basins have been in use since this date for CM2 students taking exams and will be used for all students from the start of the 2020-21 school year.

-During the ceremony, a meal was prepared by the Association of Educating Mothers in charge of the school canteen.
+On the occasion of the ceremony, a meal was prepared by the Association of Mother Educators in charge of the school canteen for the schoolchildren present.

-The ADVK also offers to accompany the pupils of these 3 schools through a sponsorship.
+The ADVK also offers to support schoolchildren from these 3 schools through sponsorship< /a>.

 November 2018

-The sun illuminates the nigths of the Kou valley
+The sun lights up the nights of the Kou valley

-After one year and a balance economic model, the Benkadi association wish to double the power of the solar panels to offer the possibity to the village people to light their home.
+After a year of operation, and an economic model in balance, the Benkadi association wishes to double the power of the photovoltaic pack to offer residents of the village to light their homes.

 Actions

-Meetings with the board of the Benkadi association allowed to set up a mode of management of the facilities and in particular
+Meetings with the office of the Benkadi association made it possible to set up a method of managing the installations and in particular the collection of connection costs and monthly subscriptions.

 Results

-The installation works properly and can supply 52 bulbs.
+The installation works correctly and can power the 52 bulbs.

-These recipes must allow maintenance and renewal of equipment, especially batteries that have a limited life.
+These recipes must allow the maintenance and renewal of equipment, particularly batteries which have a limited lifespan.

 Total cost 6 500 €